Nandan25/Movie_booking/README.md

 ## Setup instructions

-1.Clone the project
+1. Clone the project

-2.Install node dependencies with npm install
+2. Install node dependencies with npm install

-3.Add a .env file to the root folder with the mongodb configs
+3. Add a .env file to the root folder with the mongodb configs

 ```
 MONGODB_PASSWORD=MONGOPASSWORD